navynj/JS-Dive-Study/public/guideline/chap01/1_values/exercise01.md

 ## **Output**

-- Returns the result of the operation as a number.
+- Returns the result of the operation as a number (or a string in the case of string concatenation).
-- Logs a message if type coercion occurred.
+- Logs a message if type coercion occurred, specifying the conversion details.

 <br />